 No Item Discussion Resolution Progress Responsibility

+day, when we do what we say

+we will do.

+we will do.

 Educating leaders, and the

-community about desired valued
+community about desired

+valued behaviours is

-behaviours is important, but,
+important, but, without

-without accountability, those valued
+accountability, those valued

-behaviours are just one more set of
+behaviours are just one more

+set of expectations that

-expectations that employees and
+employees and other

-other stakeholders can ignore.
+stakeholders can ignore.

-Consequence Management is not
+Consequence Management is

-only punitive but must also
+not only punitive but must

-recognise or reward those who
+also recognise or reward those

-perform as expected or
+who perform as expected or

-demonstrate the Municipality's
+demonstrate the

+Municipality's valued

-valued behaviours
+behaviours

-Attending of meetings - members
+Attending of meetings -

+members should attend

-should attend meeting and sessions.
+meeting and sessions.

+and sessions.

 Council committees are short

-staffed; resources are not there.
+staffed; resources are not

-Monitoring and evaluation -

-managers clocking in but not being

-available in their offices.

-7. Skills Development for Councillors Councillors need to be equipped Training for councillors Ongoing SDF, Corporate

-with various skills such as

-communication, computer skills,

-conflict management, leadership

-etc. for them to be able execute

-their duties
+there.